Scroll through time.

 Ibrahim made numerous supplications for his descendants, asking Allah to raise from them prophets and righteous people who would continue to guide humanity toward the worship of Allah alone.
 His duas reflect his deep concern for future generations and his role in laying the groundwork for the spread of Islam through his progeny.

-The relationship between Prophet Ibrahim and other prophets, such as Nuh (Noah) before him and his own sons, Ismaeel and Ishaq, highlights the continuity of the message of monotheism.
+The relationship between Prophet Ibrahim and his own sons, Ismaeel and Ishaq, highlights the continuity of the message of monotheism.
 His influence extended to the prophets who followed, with his teachings deeply impacting their missions and the prophetic tradition.

 Ibrahim’s life is a model of Tawakkul (trust in Allah), from leaving his homeland, facing the fire, to being tested with the sacrifice of his son.
 His constant reliance on Allah’s wisdom and mercy, even in the most challenging circumstances, offers profound lessons in how to maintain faith and trust in Allah’s plan.